 Outside, we found a handy doorstep and decided to people watch instead.
 Somehow we got chatting to a nice guy in a brilliant costume.
-He was dressed as a Metropolitan Policeman.
+He was dressed as a London Metropolitan Policeman.
 He had a super cool toy gun and he let me hold it.
 I squeezed the trigger and to my absolute horror the thing went off!!!!
 Turns out, he was carrying an AIR PISTOL!!!

 I went slightly into shock as a girl about five metres away buckled, her hand on her bruised thigh.
 The pellet had hit the top of her leg and a nasty bruise started to quickly develop.
 I honestly thought I was about to be beaten up, or even arrested by a real policeman.
 I REALLY didn’t think I’d cope well in a Chinese jail cell.
 Everyone told me to hush up as the guy in the costume tried to mediate.
 I was shaking and giggling in fear.
 Thankfully, the situation seemed to blow over.
 I spent the next three hours in a tired, guilty, paranoid daze.
 I still get a guilty tummy flip when I think of this incident.

 Feeling hungry?
 Check out 7 Top Dim Sum Spots for the Best Dim Sum in Hong Kong